 Withdraw from (Drop) a course

 Withdrawing from a course and dropping a course mean the same thing.
 During fall and spring terms, students have through the 8th week of the term to drop courses online.
-The registrar posts the specific drop deadlines on their calendar each semester.
+The Registrar posts the specific drop deadlines on their calendar each semester.
 Dropping a course after the second week of classes will result in a W (withdrawal) notation on your transcript.
-This denotes that you have chosen to drop from the course after the census date (the 5th day of classes for the term) and before the drop deadline.
+This denotes that you have chosen to drop from the course after the census date (10th day of classes for the term) and before the drop deadline.
 Course drops can be done via ConnectCarolina via the Enroll – Drop tab.